WoahKenny/Golem/README.md

 ## Installation

-### Public Client
+### Public Instance

 If you don't want to edit the code of the bot, a public version is available, which you can [invite](https://discord.com/api/oauth2/authorize?client_id=856396792034623489&permissions=1074064464&scope=bot) to your Server!

 ### Your Own Client

-If you want to edit the bot's code and host it yourself, here's how you can do so:
+If you want to edit the bots code and host it yourself, here is how you can do so:

 ### Prerequisites

-* Make sure you have the latest [Node.js](https://nodejs.org/en/) version installed aswell
+* Make sure you have the latest [Node.js](https://nodejs.org/en/) version and that [Git](https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/) is installed
-* Make sure [Git](https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/) is installed
 * Clone the repository by running `git clone https://github.com/WoahKenny/Golem.git` (in a folder)

 ### Edit Config.js